cacheninetynine/sbox/README.md

 # S&Box Invite Key Generator
 THIS PROJECT WILL GENERATE YOU A FREE ASS BOX INVITE KEY!!!!
 YOU WONT BELIEVE HOW EASY IT IS!!!!!!!
 0% chance OF IT WORKING!
 ERROR GURANTEED!!!!
+THis projects uses advanced ai technology to pick ther best key ever in existance.
+Its so easy thateven ur mom can do it!
 ## Usage
 To generate an invite key, simply run the project and it will output a INVITE KEY!!!!
 HELL YEAH!!!!!!!!!!!!!!!!!!!!!!!!!!
 YOU CA NOW GAMING ASS BOX!!!!!!!
 This KEY can be used as an invite key to grant access to the S&Box.
 NOW PLAY IT!
 AND CRY BECAUSE IT LAGS ON YOUR 1050!
 AND THEN PLAY AGAIN!
 AND THEN CRY AGAIN BECAUSE IT LAGS ON YOUR 1050!
 AND T
 ## Requirements